genericgitrepos/CAPE/README.md

 | `logLR`     | log(Learning rate)                   |
 | `logN`      | log(Dataset size)                    |
 | `T_star`    | Actual steps to convergence          |

 ---

+## 🔁 Reproducing Results

+To reproduce the experiments and plots from the paper:

+1. After activating the conda environment, navigate to the `evaluation/` directory.
+2. Open the relevant Jupyter notebooks (e.g., `mlp_eval.ipynb`, `transformer_eval.ipynb`).
+3. Make sure the `reuse` flag is set to `True` in the notebook cells.
+4. Run the notebook to see results and visualizations directly.

+> These notebooks will load the pre-generated meta-datasets and replay evaluations without repeating the heavy computations.

+---